Skip to main content

 Manning Reserve

-We recognise and acknowledge Whadjuk people as the traditional owners of Manning Reserve.
+We recognise and acknowledge Whadjuk people as the Traditional Owners of Manning Reserve.

 There are plenty of places to walk, picnic and relax in this peaceful reserve, with a large picnic area next to Manning Lake.
 Visit the Azelia Ley Homestead to see what colonial life was like.